PetteeMFG/Arduino_Core_Pettee_UWB/README.md

-# Arduino Core support for Pettee UWB Board
+# Arduino Core Support for Pettee UWB Board
 ## Installing using Boards Manager
 This is the preferred and easiest way to install Arduino Core support for Pettee UWB Board